canonical/kafka-operator/docs/how-to/deploy/deploy-aws.md

 juju integrate kafka data-integrator
 ```

-For more information on Data Integrator and how to use it, please refer to the [how-to manage applications](how-to-client-connections) guide.
+For more information on Data Integrator and how to use it, please refer to the [how-to manage client connections](how-to-client-connections) guide.

 ## Clean up